-If you’ve a facebook, twitter, google plus, pinterest or LinkedIn account, you can surely keep in touch the industry leaders, other freelancers and several companies.
+If you’ve a Facebook, twitter, google plus, Pinterest or LinkedIn account, you can surely keep in touch with the industry leaders, other freelancers and several companies.

 Step #3: Creating Uniqueness in your Artwork

 In order to be successful as a freelance illustrator you need to be inspired at the very beginning of the project.
-Look outside of your discipline and look for ideas and themes so that you could make your work more lively and interesting.
-But be honest and hardworking in your work, do not copy others work, but they can always be useful to inspire you.
+Look outside of your discipline and look for ideas and themes so that you can make your work livelier and more interesting.
+But be honest and hardworking in your work, do not copy others' work, but they can always be useful to inspire you.
 Being an illustrator is all about being creative and using your imagination, so give a vent to the artist in you.
 Each illustrator should have his own style and it should be spontaneous that comes right from your heart.

 Step #4: Create a Stunning Portfolio

 Make use of your portfolio and it can work wonders for you.
 You can give a glimpse of your work to prospective clients through a well-made portfolio.
 Taking up illustration as a freelancer is more than just drawing beautiful diagrams or images.
 Just sitting down and illustrating pictures all day long is not going to get you anywhere.

 Step #5: Accepting any Projects at the Beginning